openmindculture/wp_block_theme_child/README.md

 Effectively, you will have two upstreams providing you with updates: twentytwentyfive (at run time via WordPress updates) and this template respository, `wp_block_theme_child`, only when you chose to check and pull updates into your forked/downstream version.

+### example content

+The example-content directory contains code that you can paste in code mode to fill three example pages, plus four blog posts three of which will be featured on the home page.

+Example content might mix German and English examples, as well as classic Lorem Ipsum placeholder text, and some Japanese, Ukrainian and Arabic sample text to ensure multiple character sets and writing directions are supported correctly.

+"Blog" is often called "news", but we can stick to the built-on blog `post` post type.
+Even when we think we need different post types, this might get done using categories.

+Product examples are inspired by actual second hand items that I used to offer at [Prelovedshop](https://www.prelovedshop.de/) , Kijiji, and Kleinanzeigen, as well as public open source content from Wikipedia, the free encyclopedia.

+### optional plugin options

+Recommendations based on small customer projects in recent years:

+- Contact Form 7
+- Display Featured Image in Post List
+- Incompatibility Status
+- Polylang
+- Post Types Order
+- UpdraftPlus
+- WooCommerce
+- Yoast (WP-SEO)

+and any image optimization and/or caching plugin, unless your (managed) host already provides that functionality.

+Polylang is a proven plugin for multi-language localization, especially for small sites that might be fine using the free version.

+Contact Form 7, Updraft Plus, and W3 Total Cache are proven plugins that used to work well for small sites even without a paid pro license.

+WooCommerce is fine for a small shop that doesn't need much customization, otherwise you might want to consider alternatives that allow for more customization and performance optimization.
+Likewise, you should check out alternatives to other plugins suggested above.

 ### minimalism and best practices

 Adhere to WordPress best practices, apply minimal changes and prefer content and configuration over modification to avoid conflicting side effects of any future update!